Steering nonlocality in high-speed telecommunication system without detection loophole: Abstract

 \section{Abstract}

-Nonlocal correlation represents the key feature of quantum mechanics, which is exploited as a resource in quantum information processing.
-However, the loophole issues hamper the practical applications.
-We report the first demonstration of steering nonlocality with detection loophole closed at telecommunication wavelengths.
-In this endeavour, we design and fabricate a low-loss silicon chip for efficient entanglement generation, and further apply direct modulation technique to its optical pump to eliminate phase-encoding loss at the steering side.
-The newly proposed phase-encoding measurement setting adapts to an ultra fast modulation rate (GHz).
-Consequently, we build a fiber-optic setup that can overcome the detection efficiency that is required by quantum steering with multiple measurement settings.
-Our setup provides an immediate platform for exploring applications based on steering nonlocality, especially for quantum communication.
+Nonlocal correlation represents the key feature of quantum mechanics, and is an exploitable resource in quantum information processing.
+However, the loophole issues and the associated applicability compromises hamper the practical applications.
+We report the first time-bin entangled detection-loophole-free steering nonlocality demonstration in a fully chip-fiber telecommunication system, with an ultra-fast measurement switching rate (1.25~GHz).
+In this endeavor, we propose the phase-encoding measurement scheme to adapt the system to time-bin degree of freedom, and design and fabricate a low-loss silicon chip for efficient entanglement generation.
+An asymmetric configuration is introduced to mimic the active measurement implementation at the steering party thus bypassing the phase modulation loss.
+Consequently, we build a fiber-optic setup that can overcome the detection efficiency required by conclusive quantum steering with multiple actively switched measurement settings.
+Our setup presents an immediate platform for exploring applications based on steering nonlocality, especially for quantum communication.